 A Pre-Purchased Block of Services

-Certain CRM professional services organizations will sell a block of consulting hours at a reduced hourly rate.
-For example, if their normal hourly rate is $200, they may sell a 20-hour block for $3,600.
+Specific CRM professional services organizations will sell a block of consulting hours at a reduced hourly rate.
+For example, if their standard hourly rate is $200, they may sell a 20-hour block for $3,600.

-This is most useful after the initial CRM implementation when there’s a series of ongoing requirements that come up — but it’s not known in advance exactly what those requirements are going to be.
+This is most useful after the initial CRM implementation when a series of ongoing requirements come up — but it’s not known in advance exactly what those requirements will be.